-As you can see in the picture above, a gluten free bundt cake is very similar to a gluten free pound cake.
-Both are moist and velvety.
-They just melt in your mouth.
+As you can see in the picture above, a gluten free bundt cake is similar in flavor to a gluten free pound cake.
+Both are buttery, moist and have a velvety texture.
+They melt in your mouth.

 - Xanthan gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.

 - Pudding mix - Many ask what brands of pudding mix are gluten free.
-I like to use Jello brand.
+I like to use the cook-and-serve Jello brand.
 Another good brand is Simply Delish.

-Step 1: Add all of your dry ingredients to a bowl.
-Make sure to include the dry vanilla pudding powder in this step!
+Step 1: Add all of your dry ingredients to a large

 Step 2: In a smaller bowl, add the wet ingredients and whisk to blend.

-Step 3: Pour the wet ingredients into the dry ingredients and mix gently until it is just barely mixed.
+Step 3: Pour the wet ingredients into the dry ingredients and mix gently until they are barely mixed.

 I used cook pudding mix (the kind you need to cook on the stove) for this recipe, but you can use either type of pudding mix.
-Don't make the pudding and add pudding to your recipe, just use the box of mix and pour it directly into the dry ingredients when mixing.
+Be sure to use the dry pudding mix.

 You can use frozen raspberries, but they have more juice and are mushier than using fresh raspberries.
 This may affect the moisture level of the cake.
 Frozen raspberries also tend to be more tart in flavor.